 The app ecosystem has grown exponentially alongside the rise of the smartphone.
-These companies drive a global app economy worth more than JPY 800 trillion globally5 and are responsible for approximately 570,000 jobs across Japan.6 However, the app economy's trajectory is due to a variety of factors.
+These companies drive a global app economy valued at more than US \$1.8 trillion globally4 and are responsible for countless jobs across COMESA.
+However, the app economy's trajectory is due to a variety of factors.
 The single most important factor in the app ecosystem's dynamic growth and unrivalled success is the presence of curated platforms, or app stores.
 Trusted app stores serve as a vital foundation for the growing uses of apps across industries and enterprises.
 Three key attributes led to the revolution in software distribution: